 Ectomorph has not looked back since.
 The first collection was made in white rubber, firstly because I felt that white would be more acceptable to the fashion market, not so threatening perhaps, and secondly because it has a wonderful scent and feel to it, completely different from black rubber.
 However, I soon discovered that it was black that people wanted and so, along with Trevor Watson, an inspirational photographer, Ectomorph produced its first catalogue in black and white.
 Regrettably, stocks of this collector's item are exhausted.

 It was always my intention to produce a rubber collection that could be worn out of a fetish context in a 'normal' setting.
 I drew my inspiration from fashion trends and just the feeling rubber inspires when placed against the body.
 My peplum jacket (Style 092) and fishtail skirt (Style 078) became staples of the fetish closet, appearing on many postcards and posters and in the pages of well-know magazines.

-Since that date my work has frequently featured in prestige magazines, Vogue, Elle, Marie Claire, Loaded, Playboy, Skin Two, Sky Magazine, 19, to name but a few.
-Ectomorph garments figure in videos by Siouxie & The Banshees and The Cors.
+Since that date my work has frequently featured in prestige magazines, Vogue, Elle, Hunger, Marie Claire, Loaded, Playboy, Skin Two, Sky Magazine, 19, to name but a few.
+Ectomorph garments figure in promo videos by Snoop Dog, Siouxie & The Banshees and The Cors.
 I have worked on advertisements for David Bailey.
 Twenty five years on I am still producing new fetish styles for an expanding market that has differentiated into a number of subcultures.
 Black firmly remains the favourite colour.
 Men are finally rising to the challenge and demanding more 'outrageous' garments other than a rubber shirt and a pair of jeans.
 So, our mission continues, we will endeavour to continue producing new and exciting garments for everyone to wear.